What is Harm OCD?

 What is the difference between Harm OCD and someone who commits violent acts?

 People with Harm OCD do not want those thoughts in their heads and go to extreme lengths to ensure they cannot harm people via compulsions.

 To answer the question fully, I need to discuss instances where one person harms another.

-- People who have committed violent acts actually have committed them.
-There are no doubts that if I do it in the future, how do I know I have not hurt someone accidentally in the past?
+- People who have committed violent acts have committed them.
+There are no doubt that if I do it in the future, how do I know I have not hurt someone accidentally in the past?

 - Others may have problems with anger and aggression and do not have the thoughts but cannot control their behaviours during a confrontation and physically strike another person.